wp-plugins/wp-video-posts/readme.txt

 Q: I installed ffmpeg AFTER I already installed and activated WP Video Posts on my site.
 How do I refresh the settings?
 A: You can re-check for ffmpeg by clicking on "Re-Check FFMPEG" button under options page for WP Video Posts.

+Q: I have ffmpeg installed but I get a message "FFMPEG test encoding failed.
+Possible reasons: restricted permissions on /test/ directory within the plugin, incorrectly configured ffmpeg, etc.".
+A: Check permissions on /test/ folder under wp-video-posts/classes/.
+Make sure that apache has permissions to write to this directory.
+The script will try to create an image file out of ffmpeg_test_video.mp4 test file.
+It can either fail due to permissions issue, or some flags that we used in ffmpeg are failing in your ffmpeg version.

 Q: I'm running WordPress multisite and I get the message that says something about the file type not being supported.
 How do I fix that?
 A: If you are using WordPress multisite, then you need to manually list the type of video formats to allow for upload.
 This is done by logging in to the wp-admin, and going to 'My Site' => 'Network Admin', then click on 'Settings' => 'Network Settings'.
 Scroll down to the Upload Settings section of the network settings page and add the format in the Upload file types list.